Why teach about I-LOFAR?

 Ireland, especially the midlands, has a rich and often forgotten history of Astronomy that stretches from the megalithic builders of astronomically aligned monuments such as Newgrange, to the ground-breaking Victorian engineering of the astronomical Earls of Birr Castle, to now the construction of I-LOFAR.

 - Astronomy as Gateway to Science

-Astronomy has the ability to engage and inspire people from all backgrounds as our wonder of the night sky transcends differences in age, education, and social background.
-I-LOFAR has the ability to draw people into a conversation about the history, culture and technology and can be used as a tool to drive scientific education in schools not normally exposed to astronomy or STEM subjects alike.
+Astronomy has the ability to engage and inspire people from all backgrounds as our wonder of the night sky transcends differences in age, education and social background.
+I-LOFAR has the ability to draw people into a conversation about history, culture and technology and can be used as a tool to drive scientific education in schools not normally exposed to astronomy or STEM subjects.

-I-LOFAR will be an ideal opportunity to connect schools, especially those in rural areas, to Universities in all the main cities throughout Ireland.
-I-LOFAR will expose local students to the potentially unexplored areas of further training and education.
-I-LOFAR will also serve as an international connection to other communities all over Europe where the other LOFAR stations are located.
+I-LOFAR is an ideal opportunity to connect schools, especially those in rural areas, to Universities in all the main cities throughout Ireland.
+I-LOFAR exposes local students to the potentially unexplored areas of further training and education.
+I-LOFAR also serves as an international connection to other communities all over Europe where the other LOFAR stations are located.